Keyboard shortcuts

 • Or use MCP resources as the data source for a RAG system

-When a user asks in OpenCode: “What did I work on yesterday in my web-project?”
+When a user asks in OpenCode: “What work happened yesterday on the web-project?”

-1. OpenCode (as MCP host) connects to cerebro-mcp server
+1. OpenCode, acting as MCP host, connects to cerebro-mcp server

 2. Server advertises available resources/tools via MCP protocol